Château de Combourg

 Château de Combourg, Medieval castle in Combourg, France.

-The Château de Combourg rises above Lac Tranquille with four granite towers and thick defensive walls surrounding a central courtyard.
+Château de Combourg is a castle in Brittany with four massive granite towers and thick defensive walls enclosing a central courtyard.
+The complex sits within parkland featuring ponds and open spaces that visitors can explore.

 Location: Combourg